ValeMeza/my-pwp-Valente/README.md

 - line 4 in milestone-1.php is missing the closing `>` tag.
 Be careful - stuff like this can screw up HTML.
 - Watch your HTML indentation.
 It's way off.
 - Your Use Case paragraph should be inside a `<p>` tag.

+### Milestone 1 Feedback - Updated.
+Nice work - this is much improved.
+I'm looking forward to seeing your ideas about how you plan to present your portfolio items and highlight your tech skills in Milestone 2a.
+I can see this portfolio site being designed with small to medium sized tech and development firms, freelance clients, and professional peers in mind.

+There is one lingering code error: Change line 3 in the **.gitignore** to be `/vendor` (Remove the leading ".")

+Your Milestone 1 passes at [Tier II](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
+You're clear to begin work on [Milestone 2&alpha;](https://bootcamp-coders.cnm.edu/projects/personal/milestone-two/).